Which Sentence Is Punctuated Correctly

 Conclusion: The Importance of Precise Punctuation

 Mastering punctuation is essential for clear, effective communication.
 While the rules may seem complex at first, consistent practice and attention to detail will significantly enhance your writing abilities.
-By understanding the function of each punctuation mark and applying the rules correctly, you can ensure your writing is not only grammatically sound but also easily understood and engaging for your readers.
+Plus, by understanding the function of each punctuation mark and applying the rules correctly, you can ensure your writing is not only grammatically sound but also easily understood and engaging for your readers.
 Remember, choosing the correctly punctuated sentence is about more than just following rules; it's about crafting clear, concise, and compelling communication.